ndunnett/python/README.md

 ## TODO:
 - Support for `arm64v8` and `arm32v7`
-- Write new action in Python for building/tagging/pushing the images
-- Automate checking for new Python releases
-- Automate checking for updated base images
 - Reduce vulnerabilities highlighted by Docker Scout (if possible)
 - Optimise image size
 - Add more base images (Debian, Alpine)